ipython/ipython/docs/source/interactive/autoawait.rst

 When using command line IPython, the default loop (or runner) does not process in the background, so top level asynchronous code must finish for the REPL to allow you to enter more code.
-As with usual Python semantic, the awaitables are started only when awaited for the first time.
+As with usual Python semantics, the awaitables are started only when awaited for the first time.
 That is to say, in first example, no network request is done between ``In[1]`` and ``In[2]``.